mslovett21/crisis-computing/index.md

 <span style="color:orange"> ***Fine-Tuned DistilBERT*** </span>
 <br/>

-To create sentence embeddings that perform well in the crisis computing context, we decided to fine-tune DistilBERT model (from huggingface) on our downstream task of tweets classification.
-The modele is pretrained on the GloVe Twitter 27 B embeddings.
-Our tweets are first preprocessed; we remove stop words, URLs,hastags and punctuation.
+To create sentence embeddings that perform well in the crisis computing context, we decided to fine-tune the DistilBERT model (from hugging face library) on our downstream task of tweets classification.
+The model is pre-trained on the GloVe Twitter 27 B embeddings.
+First, we preprocess the tweets: we remove stop words, URLs, hashtags, and punctuation.

 <br/>
 <p align="center">
 <img src="https://user-images.githubusercontent.com/7771314/100827860-993e8880-3412-11eb-874d-6a5792613737.png" width="900" height="200">
 </p>
 <br/>
-Next, we use DistiBERT tokenizer.
-We trained the model for 4 epochs with batch size of 16.
-We use Adam optimizer with weight decay of 0.01 and custom weighted loss function that compensates for the unbalanced dataset.
+Next, we use the DistiBERT tokenizer.
+We trained the model for 4 epochs with a batch size of 16.
+We use Adam optimizer with weight decay of 0.01 and a custom weighted loss function that compensates for the unbalanced dataset.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/7771314/100704075-b06d6f80-3359-11eb-92b8-e39b361a8004.png" width="900" height="500">
 </p>
-We extrace sentence embeddings from the fine-tunes model by avaraging all the final hidden layers of all the tokens in the sentences.
-The latent space vectors are extracted for the training data, as well as, for test data that the model have not seen before.
-We use the embeddings during in our early fusion architecture.
+We extract sentence embeddings from the fine-tuned model by averaging all the final hidden layers of all the tokens in the sentences.
+The latent representations are obtained for the training data and test data that the model has not seen before.
+We use embeddings during our early fusion architecture.

 <br/>